amugofjava/anytime_podcast_player/README.md

 ## Getting Started

 Anytime is currently in *Beta* - so please expect bugs!
-Only Android is supported at the moment, but an iOS version is in the works. *Please also note that Anytime currently does not support Flutter 2 so you will need to build against Flutter 1.22.6.
-Once all dependencies have updated Anytime will be migrated to Flutter 2.*
+Only Android is officially supported at the
+moment, but an iOS version is not far off.
+View the [project](https://github.com/amugofjava/anytime_podcast_player/projects/1) to see what is currently being worked on.

 #### Testers